About Us

 Our Story

-Founded in 2007 as African Prisons Project, Justice Defenders is a registered US nonprofit and UK charity with nearly 350 people working across three African countries.
+Founded in 2007 as African Prisons Project, Justice Defenders is a registered US nonprofit and UK charity with nearly 300 people working across two African countries.

 Some of us are free and some imprisoned.
 Some are poor in spirit and some just poor.
 We find value in serving others and showing mercy.
 We’re people who’ve fallen from the law and been captured by grace.
 Given our histories, we know that without grace, we are nothing.